 If you are interested in making an appointment with Sharon, please click here to review our office policies.

-Reza Ghaboosi, J.D., M.A., MFTi, is a Marriage and Family Therapist Registered Intern and also a practicing attorney with more than 12 years of litigation experience.
+Reza Ghaboosi, J.D., M.A., is a Associate Marriage and Family Therapist and also a practicing attorney with more than 12 years of litigation experience.
 After achieving his lifelong goal of working as a therapist, Reza has gained training and experience in providing therapy to a wide range of individuals, couples, and families.
 Reza is fluent in Farsi (Persian), and comfortable working with men and women from all cultural backgrounds and experiences.
 His approach to therapy is tailored to meet the individual needs of his clients, but can generally be described as direct, insight-driven, goal-oriented, and evidence-based.

 Among his many accomplishments, Reza has extensive training in addiction treatment for individuals and their families; he is certified as a Domestic Violence Advocate by Laura’s House; he is Level 1 trained in Gottman Couples Therapy; he has volunteered with foster children as a Court Appointed Special Advocate (CASA); and he is currently serving on multiple committees for the California Association of Marriage and Family Therapists (CAMFT) and the American Association of Marriage and Family Therapists (AAMFT).